jbs1/eve-srpmail/SwaggerClient-php/docs/Api/CorporationApi.md

 Get corporation members

-Read the current list of members if the calling character is a member.  ---  Alternate route: `/v2/corporations/{corporation_id}/members/`  Alternate route: `/legacy/corporations/{corporation_id}/members/`  Alternate route: `/dev/corporations/{corporation_id}/members/`   ---  This route is cached for up to 3600 seconds
+Read the current list of members if the calling character is a member.  --- Alternate route: `/v2/corporations/{corporation_id}/members/`  Alternate route: `/legacy/corporations/{corporation_id}/members/`  --- This route is cached for up to 3600 seconds

 ### Example
 ```php